 We're not done yet.
-Where is the online help for this interfaceand its method of activation is again dictated by the metaphor.
+Where is the online help for this interface?
+Pressing F1 doesn't work, and there's no obvious Help or "?" button.
+So you might just give up.
+But it turns out that there is online help, and its method of activation is again dictated by the metaphor.